kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 - The connectivity proxy can be extended without recompiling the KAS.
 Administrators can run their own variants of the connectivity proxy.
 - Traffic can be audited or forwarded (eg. via a proprietary VPN) using a custom connectivity proxy.
-- The separation removes master <-> cluster connectivity concerns from the KAS.
+- The separation removes control plane <-> cluster connectivity concerns from the KAS.
 - The code and responsibility separation lowers the complexity of the KAS code base.
 - The separation reduces the effects of issue such as crashes in the connectivity impacting the KAS.
 Connectivity issues will not stop the KAS from serving API requests.